Crash Course: Making Your Home a Safe Place

 What to know about bacteria

 Salmonella and E. coli are forms of bacteria that affect the intestinal tract, and they’re the most likely found in your kitchen.
-These two bacterias cause symptoms ranging from life-threatening dehydration to diarrhea.
+These two bacteria cause symptoms ranging from life-threatening dehydration to diarrhea.
 Salmonella results from handling, eating, or contaminating food with other raw food.
 This can happen while preparing or consuming a meal.
 An E. coli infection usually occurs from consuming foods that aren’t properly cooked or cleaned.

 How to avoid these dangers: